Updated 11 August 2021

-- Canterbury East is just a short walk over the bridge into Dane John Gardens, and there seem to be plenty of spaces, even on week days.
+- Canterbury East is just a short walk over the bridge into Dane John Gardens.

-So if you want to have fun with the kids in Canterbury, remember to check with GoMunkee to find out what’s going on, and then do a nifty bit of parking and save £££.
+Check out the link for up-to-date travel and parking information in Canterbury.
+And remember, if you want to have fun with the kids in Canterbury, check with GoMunkee to find out what’s going on, and then do a nifty bit of parking and save £££.

 GoMunkee tries to be as up-to-date as possible, but please let us know if anything needs adjusting on this blog: email@example.com